jerome-rdlv/dbsync/README.md

 ## charset fix

 You can use the `--fix` option to try a charset repair of your database.
 It may solve issues with double utf8 encoded characters using [this technique](http://blog.hno3.org/2010/04/22/fixing-double-encoded-utf-8-data-in-mysql/).

+## TODO

+Allow arbitrary queries in dbsync.json for specific updates / faster and more secure than find/replace